Back to Blog

 For adult children in Canada

 Some of the most useful conversations I have are with adult children back in Toronto, Vancouver, or elsewhere whose parents are in Palm Beach County for the winter.
 They worry.
-Having a physician here who actually knows their parents, who's reachable, and who can communicate with family (with consent) changes what's possible for oversight from 3,000 kilometers away.
+Having a physician here who actually knows their parents, who's reachable, and who can communicate with family (with consent on file via HIPAA authorization) changes what's possible for oversight from 3,000 kilometers away.

 When a parent is my patient, the family has someone to call.
 When something concerning happens, I can give a real update rather than whatever the patient relays afterward.
 For families, that's often the most valuable thing the relationship provides.